 Learn how to draw a great looking Gingerbread House with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Gingerbread House drawing.

 "Run, run, as fast as you can, you can't catch me, I'm the gingerbread man!"

 Gingerbread was first baked in Europe during the tenth or eleventh century.

 By the 1400s, bakers were shaping gingerbread into lifelike figurines.
 These were given as gifts on special events, such as weddings or religious holidays.